ktnlvr/ktnlvr.dev/content/programming/ktnlvr.dev.md

 On the other hand, getting LaTeX to work on a hugo website *statically* is troublesome.
 Humble brag?
 Defo.[^hugo-maths-official]

+### Short links

+All the posts have a slug consisting of the first letters making up the title of the post.
+This is done to ease recall and make links look less visually overwhelming, while keeping them sensible.

 ### `<noscript/>`

 I don't see the purpose of JavaScript for a blog.
 The content here is static by nature and is intended to be read more often than edited